 The company spent most of 1995 performing in Buenos Aires and touring throughout South America, culminating in a season at Buenos Aires's Museo Fernández Blanco, Teatro Gral San Martin and the Teatro Presidente Alvear.
 In 1996 Tango Buenos Aires toured Portugal, and in the Autumn the company will travel to Greece, and will end the year with a tour of Japan extending into January 1997.
 Tango Buenos Aires toured the United States for its first Coast-to-Coast tour during the 1998-99 season to great critical and popular acclaim, appearing in cities including Los Angeles, Houston, Dallas, Las Vegas, Phoenix, Ft.
 Lauderdale, West Palm Beach, Miami, Atlanta, Washington, DC, New York, Boston, Cleveland, Louisville, Detroit, Chicago, Minneapolis, Lincoln, Toronto, and San Juan, Puerto Rico.

 In June 1999, the renowned pianist Cristian Zárate succeeded Mr. Requena as music director, and Pablo Mainetti, the world’s greatest bandoneon player, joined the orchestra.
 In 2005 Julian Vat, Argentina’s most prolific composer and leading musician assumed the title of music director.
-The company returned to North America in Winter 2003 for a two and half month tour of the Unites States.
-Do to the extraordinary success of this tour the Company returned in the Fall of 2007 and Winter of 2011 for a two month Coast to Coast tour of the United States.
-The Company returns next in January through March 2015 to undertake a two and half month Coast to Coast tour of the United States and Canada.
+The company returned to North America in Winter 2003 for a two and half month tour of the United States.
+Due to the extraordinary success of this tour the Company returned in the Fall of 2007 and Winter of 2011 for a two month Coast to Coast tour of the United States.
+The Company returned again in January through March of 2015 and undertook a two and half month Coast to Coast tour of the United States and Canada.